 I like to think of rock 'n' roll as an infant abruptly taken away from its biological parents shortly after birth.
 I know, not a warm and fuzzy mental image.
 Hang with me here.
 One day that child (let's call him Rock) returns, all grown up, gently knocks and when his parents open the door instead of a warm embrace their child hears...who are you?
 In some imaginary scenarios Rock gets his ass kicked.
 His parents call the cops on him.
 You know, the whole "GTF" outta here treatment.
 Heartbreaking huh?
 I know!
 Well, that is how I see today’s relationship between rock music and the African American community.
-So many years of separation, decades, and culturally speaking African Americans just don't recognize what their musical foreparents created.
+So many years of separation, decades, and culturally speaking most African Americans just don't recognize what their musical foreparents created.

 I gotta say that has long been my personal axe to grind.
-I was that rock kid raised in a predominantly African American community and when I fell in love with rock ‘n’ roll and brought it home, in me, people just didn’t recognize me.
+I was that rock kid raised in a predominantly African American community and when I fell in love with rock ‘n’ roll and brought it home, in me, people just didn’t recognize a brotha.
 However the music, the attitude and the energy, felt so natural to me.
 I sensed that there was something more to this natural connection.
 So I did a little research.
 It didn’t take much.
 I instantly found Little Richard, Chuck Berry, Sister Rosetta Tharpe, Muddy Waters, and Fats Domino.
-Then I researched some Jimi Hendrix and found he wrestled with some of these same awkward vibes aimed toward him by the broader African American music loving community of his day.
+Then I researched some Jimi Hendrix and found he wrestled with some of these same awkward vibes aimed toward him by the African American music loving community of his day.
 Wow?
 I was like, dang!
 If Jimi, the god of rock, got the WTF are you doing from his peeps then what chance do the rest of us rock ‘n’ roll brothas and sistas have?
-It didn’t help that while rock was being held hostage, it was also simultaneously the victim of cultural identity theft.
+It didn’t help that while rock was being held hostage, the music was simultaneously the victim of cultural identity theft.
 A whole genre of music worth ungodly amounts of money was developed and marketed on a global scale while the African Americans who gave birth to it sat on the sidelines kind of watching it all happen.
 What could they do?
 Generally speaking only a few recognized value in the art form.
-Most were content if not distracted by the legendary R&B, Soul and Funk music being created from the community during the same time period to even notice they were being robbed.
+Most Black folks were content if not distracted by the legendary R&B, Soul and Funk music being created from the community during the same time period to even notice they were being robbed.
 All that history is there.
 It’s no secret!
 Just google “race music” and “race records” you will find multiple sources chronicling the deculturalization of rock ‘n’ roll from the black people who created it.

 Founder of Axe To Grind